 Mike Tyson asking to take a picture together because “You’re so white and I’m so black… I think it will make a good photo.”
 Not kidding.

 Martin Short jumping on top of me in a green room and pretending to make out with me.
 Little did I know that there was a hidden camera and it was being broadcasted live on TV.

 Making the difficult decision to not pose for Playboy because I didn’t want my mechanic to see me naked.
 Seriously… that was the reason.

-Snoop Lion and I were guests on MTV’s TRL the same day.
+Snoop Dog and I were guests on MTV’s TRL the same day.
 I did not know this until I accidentally ran smack into him.
 I looked up and said “Hey Snoop.”
 He didn’t say a word, just smiled and nodded, eyes glazed over.